bondagit/aes67-linux-daemon/README.md

 ## Devices and interoperability tests ##
 See [Devices and interoperability tests with the AES67 daemon](DEVICES.md)

+## HTTP Streamer ##
+The HTTP Streamer was introduced with the daemon version 2.0 and it is used to receive AES67 audio streams via HTTP file streaming.

+The HTTP Streamer can be enabled via the _streamer_enabled_ daemon parameter.
+When the Streamer is active the daemon starts capturing the configured _Sinks_ up to the maximum number of channels configured by the _streamer_channels_ parameters.
+The captured PCM samples are split into _streamer_files_num_ files of _streamer_file_duration_ duration (in seconds) for each sink, compressed using AAC LC codec and served via HTTP.

+The HTTP streamer requires the libfaac-dev package to compile.

+Please note that since the HTTP Streamer uses the RAVENNA ALSA device for capturing it's not possible to use such device for other audio captures.

 ## AES67 USB Receiver and Transmitter ##
 See [Use your board as AES67 USB Receiver and Transmitter](USB_GADGET.md)

 ## Repository content ##